RedHatRanger/RHCA9Vagrant/EX342_Linux_Troubleshooting/LESSONS/lab5_remote_logging_setup.md

-# Lab 5: Configuring Remote Logging to a Central Log Host
+# LESSON 5: Configuring Remote Logging to a Central Log Host

 ## Objective